The Preheating Stage on The Starobinsky Inflation after ACT: Introduction

-The preheating stage of the Starobinsky model has received comparatively less attention in the literature than its inflationary phase.
-This is largely because the inflationary dynamics are better constrained, whereas the preheating phase tends to be more model-dependent \cite{van2017reheating,fu2019nonlinear}.
-In the Starobinsky model, preheating is primarily driven by the interaction of the produced particles with gravity.
-While this makes it a simple and potentially promising scenario, our limited understanding of gravity makes it more challenging to analyze fully.
-In this paper, we investigate the preheating mechanism in the Starobinsky model, focusing on the efficient energy drain by preheating, the constraints from primordial black hole (PBH) production, the duration of the preheating stage, and the resulting reheating temperature.
+The preheating stage of the Starobinsky model has received comparatively less attention in the literature than its inflationary stage.
+The explanation should be started as the fact that inflationary dynamics are better constrained, whereas the preheating phase tends to be strongly model-dependent \cite{van2017reheating,fu2019nonlinear}.\footnote{One can see the historical preheating stage in Refs. \cite{Dolgov:1989us,Traschen:1990sw,Shtanov:1994ce,Kofman:1994rk}} In the Starobinsky model, preheating is primarily driven by the interaction of the produced particles with gravity.
+While this scenario is simple and potentially promising, our limited understanding of gravity makes it more challenging to be favored as a realistic theory.
+In this paper, we investigate the preheating mechanism in the Starobinsky model, focusing on the efficient energy drain through preheating, the constraints imposed by primordial black hole (PBH) production, and the resulting reheating mechanism.

 This paper is organized as follows: In Section \ref{model}, we discuss the inflationary description of the Starobinsky model.
-In Section \ref{preheating}, we examine the preheating phase of the Starobinsky model, which is non-minimally coupled to scalars.
-In Section \ref{secreheating}, we estimate the duration of preheating and the resulting reheating constraints.
-In Section \ref{fermionicpreheating}, we consider the possibility of fermionic preheating.
-We also discuss primordial black hole (PBH) formation in Section \ref{pbh} and the ceased-out mechanism in Section \ref{ceased-outmech}.
-The reheating scenario is discussed in Section \ref{reheatingscenario}.
+In Section \ref{secreheating}, we estimate the resulting reheating temperature by the ACT constraint.
+In Section \ref{preheating}, we examine the preheating stage of the Starobinsky model, which is non-minimally coupled to scalars.
+In Section \ref{fermionicpreheating}, we consider the possibility of fermionic preheating in our model.
+We also discuss primordial black hole (PBH) formation in Section \ref{pbh}.
+The realistic reheating scenario is discussed in Section \ref{reheatingscenario}.
 Finally, we present our conclusions in Section \ref{conclusion}.